aselshall/aea/README.md

 ### 6) Data-driven analysis (Elective Module) – 2 Weeks
 **Learning Objectives**: Equip students with skills in regression analysis and data interpretation
-- **Introduction to regression analysis**: Overview of regression concepts, including linear and multiple regression, and their role in engineering analysis.
+- **Introduction to regression analysis**: Overview of regression concepts, including linear and multiple regression, and their role in engineering analysis
 - **Model fitting and interpretation**: Techniques for fitting regression models to data, assessing model accuracy, residual analysis, model projection
 - **Practical applications of regression in engineering**: Case study in environmental engineering